Bird Checklist Submission

 1. Go to the Texas eBird portal online: http://ebird.org/content/tx

-3. Enter all scouting data into eBird using the standard eBird Observation Types under the “Data and Effort” page.
+3. Use eBird during your scouting trips to practice inputting the data if eBird is new to you.
 Submitting scouting lists gives you eBird practice before your tournament day while also contributing to the eBird international database which helps other birders, biologists, and more!
 Visit eBird for more information on how to use the online tool and for information on how this data is used.

 5. Fill in your checklist with the species seen/heard definitively during your tournament days, based on the Rules of the Great Texas Birding Classic for counting (Rule I.A-J).
+Be sure to check "Show Rarities" and "Show Subspecies" on the "What did you see or hear?" page so that eBird loads all potential species.
 Use the following guidelines in your checklist reporting:

 - Reporting the total number of each species seen gives much better data for eBird, so hopefully during scouting days at least you will be able to provide that level of data.